UPDATE 2/12/18 - Jesse Hackney is on the run.

-He says the mechanic's lien is in place to protect contractors to make sure they get paid, but it is possible for a contractor to abuse the law.
+He said the mechanic's lien is in place to protect contractors to make sure they get paid but it is possible for a contractor to abuse the law.

 Only a bit of their information and a signature is required to file a lien with the county.

-Hackney used a contract to file the lien with the county, but Nash says it was blank when she signed it.
+Hackney used a contract to file the lien with the county, but Nash said it was blank when she signed it.

 Nash has a couple of options:

 - She can hire an attorney and file a lawsuit against Hackney.

 - She can wait it out for a year to see if he renews the lien.